jsdom/webidl2js/README.md

 Note that only the basics of the reflect algorithm are implemented so far: `boolean`, `DOMString`, `long`, and `unsigned long`, with no parametrizations.

 In the future we may move this extended attribute out into some sort of plugin, since it is more related to HTML than to Web IDL.

-### `[WebIDL2JSFactory]`

-This extended attribute can be applied to interfaces to cause them to generate a factory that generates wrapper classes, instead of generating a single wrapper class.

-It is currently used by [jsdom](https://github.com/tmpvar/jsdom) for classes which need to specialize their behavior per `Window` object; by default [jsdom shares classes across all `Window`s](https://github.com/tmpvar/jsdom#shared-constructors-and-prototypes), but with `[WebIDL2JSFactory]`, an exception can be made for certain classes that need it.

 ### `[WebIDL2JSValueAsUnsupported=value]`